yonidahan/Tidy-Data-Course-Project/CodeBook.md

-The measure variables detailed below comply with the *domain_measure_aggregation_dimension* norm:
+The measure variables detailed below are of the form domain_measure_gathering_dimension:

 ***